JordanBenner/Kodachrome/README.md

 ## Built With:

-Built in Django, Python, Javascript, CSS and HTML, Using photoshelter a databse cms system.
+Built in Django, Python, Javascript, jQuery, CSS and HTML, Using photoshelter a databse cms system.

 ## Browse & Purchase Portfolio Pictures